 Once a document has been signed, recipients will receive an email with links to download the signed documents.
 Previously, those links would point directly to the PDF files.
-With the introduction of the Recipient Portal, those links would point to this new web application
+With the introduction of the Recipient Portal, those links will point to this new web application

 - Providing increased security, with the download links being re-generated every few minutes

-- Offering a more helpful user friendly experience
+- Offering a more helpful, user friendly experience

 - and more